haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 The target of the intrusion: an organization, network, system, or individual.

 The model shows the **relationships** between components.<br />
-Knowing one component allows investigators to pivot: a known IP (infrastructure) can reveal other victims; a malware hash (capability) can surface related campaigns; a victim profile can predict future targets.<br />
+Knowing one component allows investigators to pivot: a known IP (infrastructure) can reveal other victims, a malware hash (capability) can surface related campaigns, a victim profile can predict future targets.<br />
 The cases below show the model in practice.

 ## Case examples